New Jersey Turnpike: 1950s to 1980s

 In 1971, the NJTA proposed building the Alfred E. Driscoll Expressway.
 It was to start at the Garden State Parkway south of exit 80 in Dover Township (now Toms River) and end at the turnpike approximately 3 mi north of exit 8A in South Brunswick.
 As a proposed part of the turnpike system, its seven interchanges would have included toll plazas except at the northern end of the turnpike.
 By 1972, the proposed road met fierce opposition from Ocean, Monmouth, and Middlesex counties with quality of life as the main concern.
 The NJTA proceeded anyway and began selling bonds.
 But by December 1973, Governor-elect Brendan Byrne decided to stop the project altogether.
 Despite this, the authority continued with its plan.
 It was not until February 1977 that the authority abandoned its plan to build the road.
 The rights-of-way were sold in 1979, shelving the project indefinitely.

 In 1973, the NJTA began planning for exit 13A.
 The interchange would be constructed in order to provide direct connections to the nearby Newark Liberty International Airport, which had previously required taking convoluted routes via exit 13 or 14.
-On June 10, 1982,this exit was opened to traffic.
+On June 10, 1982, this exit was opened to traffic.

 In the 1987, the authority announced a plan a to rebuild the Western Spur.
-If this were ever to be completed, it would have added truck lanes, In addition, a new exit 15 W-A would be constructed, which would have served an extension of Route 17, and exit 16W would have its ramps connecting to the turnpike be entirely replaced by a new ramp containing a wider toll plaza.
-However, this project was never carried out, in part due to the cancelation of the Route 17 Extension.
+If this were ever to be completed, it would have added truck lanes.
+In addition, a new exit 15 W-A would be constructed, which would have served an extension of Route 17, and exit 16W would have its ramps connecting to the turnpike be entirely replaced by a new ramp containing a wider toll plaza.
+However, this project was never carried out, in part due to the cancellation of the Route 17 Extension.